 Professor Susan Rozelle joined Stetson's faculty in 2009 after having taught at the University of Oregon, Seattle University, and Capital University.
 Prior to joining the legal academy, Professor Rozelle clerked for the Massachusetts Appeals Court and the Supreme Judicial Court of Massachusetts.
 Her work with Nutter, McClennen & Fish, founded by former U.S. Supreme Court Justice Louis Brandeis, focused on appellate practice.

 Professor Rozelle's pro bono contributions include co-authoring an amicus brief for the National Association of Criminal Defense Lawyers in Uttecht v.
-Brown (2007) regarding the proper limits of death qualification, and joining amici in Flores-Figueroa v.
+Brown (2007) regarding the proper limits of death qualification and joining amici in Flores-Figueroa v.
 US (2009) and Blueford v.
-Arkansas (filed 2011) on issues of mens rea and double jeopardy, respectively.
-She is past chair of the Association of American Law Schools Criminal Justice Section and current chair of the AALS New Law Professors Teaching Materials Network.
+Arkansas (filed 2011) on issues of men's rea and double jeopardy, respectively.
+She is the past chair of the Association of American Law Schools Criminal Justice Section and the current chair of the AALS New Law Professors Teaching Materials Network.